YuanRayChang/Solidworks_Macro_Tutorial/README.md

 Dim longwarnings As Integer = 0
 Dim swApp As SldWorks.SldWorks swApp = New SldWorks.SldWorks()
-'When set "swApp.Visible" as "False", Solidworks won't pop out when running the macro 'When set "swApp.Visible" as "True", It is easier to debug when running the macro swApp.Visible = True
+'When set "swApp.Visible" as "False", Solidworks won't pop out while running the macro 'When set "swApp.Visible" as "True", it is easier to debug while running the macro swApp.Visible = True

 ```